 – Learn German (or any other Language)

 There are a lot of free apps, even youtube tutorials where one can learn a language.
 I do refresh my German by singing German songs, and talking with the kids in German at some point.
 They learn Japanese bits from animes, and an old book that we have.
 In any case, make use of technology well on this matter.
-You can now easily learn a language even when you are at the confines of your home.
+You can now easily learn a language or better your speech even when you are at the confines of your home.

 – Practice Sudoku